prpole/dissertation/chapter1/main.md

 inheritance, environmental influence, and education.
-Here and throughout the novel, none of these elements becomes central enough to be seen as a mechanistic determinant; the exploration of each must necessarily take place in terms of its interaction with the others.
+Here and throughout the novel, none of these elements becomes central enough to be seen as a mechanistic determinant; the exploration of each must necessarily take place in terms of its interaction with the others.<!-- all of this should be framed as extremely dangerous; this part needs to become a "problems" section-->

 [^ln-ramsbeck]: See Beth Sutton-Ramsbeck’s note on on the passage in *Herland and Related Writings* (103 note 1).